achingbrain/achingbrain-www/articles/hacking-an-fpv-drone.md

 on my desk 24 hours later, which seems to work, although I had to lower the maximum output power from 8A to 1A as it was overloading the battery.

-Here are Bernard and I at the inaugural meeting of the South London Drone Racing Society flying over Peckham Rye:
+Here are Bernard and I at the inaugural meeting of the South London Drone Racing Society flying over Peckham Rye (the video is from a Polaroid Cube camera mounted on his drone):

 <iframe width="640" height="360" src="https://www.youtube.com/embed/aOJb2tB2iAU" frameborder="0" allowfullscreen></iframe>